 Earning an accredited bachelor’s degree in the following subjects best prepares students for physical therapy graduate programs and careers:

 After completing a Bachelor of Science or Bachelor of Arts in one of these disciplines, you can apply to graduate school to earn a DPT degree.
 Entrance requirements vary depending on the school, but each program looks for hands-on experience and deeper learning in physical therapy methods and practices.
-York College’s Bachelor of Science in Exercise and Human Performance Science degree program, for example, includes applied internship experiences as excellent preparation for DPT programs.
+York College’s B.S. in Exercise Science degree program, for example, includes applied internship experiences as excellent preparation for DPT programs.

 How to Become a Physical Therapist with a Specialization